giodueck/factorio-computing/horizon/doc/machine-language.md

 Instruction format: 4

 Address used is always the one stored in AR.
-Value to store is also always a register, and AR is illegal to use as an operand in memory access instructions
+Value to store is a register or imm16 from arg.
+1.

 - 0: store
 - 1: load